nsacyber/HIRS/docs/index.md

     }
 </style>

-The [HIRS ACA](hirs-aca.md) (Attestation Certificate Authority) is a web-based application which processes requests from one or more [HIRS Provisioner](hirs-provisioner.md) applications.
+The [HIRS ACA](hirs-aca.md) (Host Integrity at Runtime and Startup Attestation Certificate Authority) is a web-based application which processes requests from one or more [HIRS Provisioner](hirs-provisioner.md) applications.
-Together, the HIRS ACA and HIRS Provisioner comprise the complete validation service HIRS.
+Together, the HIRS ACA and HIRS Provisioner comprise the complete verification service HIRS.
 <br>
 <br>